 Geographic information science (GIScience) has three common definitions.
 This tutorial will focus on the first of these three definitions:

-- GIS as a Scientific Tool: The use of geographic information systems (GIS) to provide "insight, explanation, and understanding" in "supporting those sciences for which geography is a significant key" (Goodchild 1992)
+- GIS as a tool in scientific inquiry: The use of geographic information systems (GIS) to provide "insight, explanation, and understanding" in "supporting those sciences for which geography is a significant key" (Goodchild 1992)

 - The Science of GIS: The exploration of scientific questions about GIS that are "generic, rather than specific to particular fields of application and particular contexts" (Goodchild 1992)